- Toads were once 'common wildlife' in UK but their populations are decreasing rapidly.

-- The toads spawn strings wrap around the deep water submerged oxygenator plants and stems of upright plants on the deeper shelves.
+- The toads spawn strings wrap around the deep water submerged oxygenator plants and stems of upright plants on the shelves.

 - She releases masses of these strings of jelly each about 1/2" wide containing about 2000 eggs in total.

 - Eggs in the toads spawn develop into black tadpoles in 10 days that swim in shoals in deep water areas of the pond.

-- Metamorphosis takes place over the next 10-12 weeks to change from tadpoles to toadlets with fully formed legs ready to leave the pond.
+- Metamorphosis takes place over the next 10-12 weeks and they change from tadpoles to toadlets with fully formed legs ready to leave the pond.